Traffic Regulation Orders

 We only consider making new permanent TROs or changing existing ones when we have evidence from the police or from our own research that the new restriction will help solve a problem.
 We must balance the scale of the problem with our duty to keep traffic flowing.

-The TRO process
+The Traffic Regulation Order process

 We must go through a formal legal process to introduce or change a TRO.
 This means that putting a TRO in place can be expensive, because of advertising and legal fees on top of the costs of any engineering work.
 These fees and costs have to come out of council funds.